primary

 Enable Indirect Guiding

-If this is on, Karma does a pre-render to roughly estimate of the light in the scene, and uses that to guide indirect diffuse rays, rather than just relying on the BSDF sampling distribution.
-This can improve “difficult” lighting (for example, caustics, and mostly indirect lighting), but can make “easy” lighting noisier.
+When eabled, Karma collects radiance information on every shading point during the render and uses it to guide indirect bounce rays, rather than just relying on the BSDF sampling distribution.
+This can improve “difficult” lighting (for example, caustics, and mostly indirect lighting) but does add a bit of overhead.
 Before using this, you can try rendering direct and indirect AOVs to see where the noise is.
-If the noise is mostly caused by the direct lighting, there’s no point in turning on path guiding.
+If the noise is mostly caused by the direct lighting, there may be very little benefit.

 Indirect Training Samples